 Ecotone is made by faculty and MFA students in the department of creative writing at the University of North Carolina Wilmington.
 Our work is intense, intensely collaborative, and a lot of fun.
 MFA editors and designers emerita have gone on to positions at such magazines and presses as Sierra, Southern Humanities Review, Longleaf Review, Graywolf Press, Autumn House Press, the University of Minnesota Press, and Milkweed Editions, to name a few—as well as teaching and publishing their own work.
 Join us!

-Become an Ecotone reader and staff member: The magazine offers two intensive practicums for UNCW MFA students.
+Ecotone readers and staff members (practicum course): The magazine offers two intensive practicums for UNCW MFA students.
 CRW524, taught by editor Anna Lena Phillips Bell, is for students new to the magazine.
-This practicum is currently offered only in the fall semester.
-The work for the course includes reading submissions, fact checking forthcoming work, setting run order, drafting paratext, and brainstorming special features and promotions, among other things.
+This practicum runs only in the fall semester.
+The work for the course includes learning the magazine’s aesthetic, reading submissions, fact checking forthcoming work, setting run order, drafting paratext, and brainstorming special features and promotions, among other things.
+The course may be taken more than once.
 If you’re a current or incoming UNCW MFA student who is interested in working with the magazine and/or applying for an editorial position, please contact Bell for permission to register.
 Details can be found in the course description, on this page.

-Graduate assistant/managing editor: Typically every other year, the editor selects an MFA student to become managing editor of Ecotone.
+Graduate assistant/managing editor (paid assistantship): Typically every other year, the editor selects an MFA student to become managing editor of Ecotone.
 This graduate assistantship, at twenty hours per week, is awarded to a rising second-year MFA student without an existing assistantship.
 The managing editor works closely with the editor and has the opportunity to learn a wide range of skills related to magazine editing, production, and promotion.